NBR: Neutralization Based Reclamation: Related Work

-After DEBRA, numerous hybrid algorithms having the bounded garbage property appeared.
-For example, Hazard Eras (HE)~\cite{ramalhete2017brief}, Interval Based Reclamation (IBR), which was inspired by HE~\cite{wen2018interval}, and Wait Free Eras (WFE), which built on HE.
-All of these algorithms use per-record metadata to encode the times at which a record is allocated and unlinked, and similar instrumentation is required in HPs [opposing P3].
-HPs require per-record reserve and unreserve calls and fallback code in case the reservation fails.
+Since DEBRA, numerous hybrid algorithms offering bounded garbage have appeared, for example, Hyaline (HY)~\cite{nikolaev2019hyaline}, Hazard Eras (HE)~\cite{ramalhete2017brief}, Interval Based Reclamation (IBR)~\cite{wen2018interval}, and Wait Free Eras (WFE)\cite{nikolaev2020universal}.
+All of these algorithms use per-record metadata to encode the times at which a record is allocated and unlinked, and the code instrumentation needed is similar to HPs [opposing P3].
+HPs require per-record reserve and unreserve calls and fallback code (to restart the operation) in case the reservation fails (because the record is, or might be, unlinked).
 It is unclear how HE, IBR and WFE could be used with data structures that allow traversing unlinked records [opposing P5].
 As we will see in our experiments, these algorithms also incur non-trivial overhead [opposing P1].

 Various other algorithms utilize operating system features such as forced context switches~\cite{balmau2016fast}, POSIX signals~\cite{alistarh2017forkscan,alistarh2018threadscan}, and hardware transactional memory~\cite{alistarh2014stacktrack,dragojevic2011power}.
-Qsense~\cite{balmau2016fast} is a hybrid algorithm that uses QSBR as a \textit{fast} code path, and HPs with forced context switches as a \textit{slow} code path to guarantee the bounded garbage property.
+QSense~\cite{balmau2016fast} is a hybrid algorithm that uses QSBR as a \textit{fast} code path, and HPs with forced context switches as a \textit{slow} code path to bound garbage.
 However, in the event of long thread delays, reclamation can only proceed on the \textit{slow} path, which is as slow as HPBR.
-It has been shown to be slower than EBR~\cite{balmau2016fast} [opposing P1].
+QSense has been shown to be slower than EBR~\cite{balmau2016fast} [opposing P1].
 None of \cite{alistarh2018threadscan, alistarh2014stacktrack, balmau2016fast} can be used with data structures that allow threads to traverse unlinked records [opposing P5].
-Forkscan~\cite{alistarh2017forkscan} addressed this issue in ThreadScan, but (like ThreadScan) assumes the programmer will not use advanced pointer arithmetic techniques (or implicit pointers) [opposing P3].
-Forkscan has been shown to be slower than HPs in several workloads~\cite{alistarh2017forkscan} [opposing P1].
+Forkscan (FS)~\cite{alistarh2017forkscan} was succeeded by ThreadScan (TS)~\cite{alistarh2018threadscan}, which addressed this issue, but FS assumes the programmer will not use advanced pointer arithmetic techniques (or implicit pointers) [opposing P3].
+Additionally, FS has been shown to be slower than HPs in several workloads~\cite{alistarh2017forkscan} [opposing P1].